axoflow/axosyslog-core-docs/content/filterx/operator-reference.md

 ## Plus operator

-The plus operator (`+`) works adds two arguments, where applicable.
+The plus operator (`+`) adds two arguments, if possible.
 (For example, you can't add two datetime values.)

-You can use it two add numbers (two integers, two double values).
+You can use it to add two numbers (two integers, two double values).
 If you add a double to an integer, the result is a double.

 Adding two strings [concatenates the strings]({{< relref "/filterx/_index.md#concatenate-strings" >}}).

 ## Plus equal operator

-The `+=` operator increases the value of a variable with the specified value.
+The `+=` operator increases the value of a variable with the value on the right.
 Exactly how the addition happens depends on the type of the variable.

 - For numeric types (`int` and `double`), the result is the sum of the values.
 For example: